Q: What is trauma-informed?

 Q: Why boxing?
 Why is non-contact boxing a good thing for individuals who have experienced violence?

 Physical exercise can directly contradict the helplessness and rage that are part of trauma.
-Recreational boxing can help our minds and bodies heal from the impact of violence and abuse.
+Non-contact (no sparring) boxing can help our minds and bodies heal from the impact of violence and abuse.
 It can help us recover from trauma.
 Being part of an safe and trauma-informed fitness environment can help us reconnect to our bodies and encourage positive changes in our lives.
 People who have experienced abuse, trauma, poverty, and racism have a right to express the anger they feel at the injustices in their lives in ways that are positive and safe.
 Exploring healthy aggression in a safe space can help us express ourselves and build confidence.
 Boxing can help us get in touch with how strong we already are and contribute to building futures that are free of violence.
 Plus boxing is a lot of fun, especially when you are in a non-contact, safe program.

-When is Shape Your Life?
+Q: When is Shape Your Life?

 The Shape Your Life boxing classes take place once a week.
 Classes are always full, so you must be registered in advance to attend.

-Does Shape Your Life cost anything?
+Q: Does Shape Your Life cost anything?

-Are there any other supports?
+Q: Are there any other supports?